SUPPORTING your teen’s journey

 • Help them to navigate their way through any challenges that may arise, using coping strategies that they identify as useful

-• Realize that the college admissions landscape is quite a bit different today than when you (and I) applied
+• Be aware that the college admissions landscape is significantly different today than when you (and I) applied

 • Avoid sharing your teen’s plans with others (especially those in your student’s community) and maintain their privacy

-• Let go of bias, judgement and ego
+• Let go of bias, judgment, and ego

-• Focus on “connection over correction” and what you can do to deepen your relationship with your teen and honor their journey.
+• Focus on what you can do to deepen your relationship with your teen and honor their journey.